-Talk about hockey in India and there will always be a mention of Dhyan Chand, the man who mesmerised everyone with his silky stick-work that saw him earn the nickname ‘hockey wizard.’
+He was the man who mesmerised everyone with his silky stick-work earning him the nickname ‘hockey wizard.’

 Born on August 29, 1905, in Allahabad to Sharadha Singh and Sameshwar Singh - a soldier in the British Indian Army, Dhyan Singh was drawn towards hockey at a very early age.
 Like his father, he too enrolled himself in the army at the age of 16 and continued to play his favourite sport there.

 His time in the force saw him play various army hockey competitions and regimental games between 1922 and 1926.
 The youngster would take to the game like fish to water, and develop into a fine craftsman for his side.

 Dhyan would be so engrossed in the game that he played hockey even during the night after his duty hours, practising under the moonlight, a reason that earned him the name Dhyan Chand (‘Chand’ means moon in Hindi).